 When you smoke, you are damaging the airways in your lungs, causing inflammation.
 If you continue to do this, you’ll develop scar tissue over time.

 You are also damaging the tiny air sacs in your lungs, called alveoli, that allow oxygen exchange.
-If these are damaged, they don’t grow back, leaving permanent damage to your lungs.
-If this process continues, it leads to a condition called emphysema.

 The airways of children are smaller than adults, so they are more susceptible to health problems such as asthma and bronchitis from secondhand smoke.

 Smoking can also permanently damage your heart and blood vessels.
 This is why smoking is considered a risk factor for heart disease.

 Recent research also shows a link between e-cigarette use and heart rhythm dysfunction and cardiac arrest.